SKTeamLab/esm-msr/README.md

   * **WT Epistasis:** Visualizes epistatic interactions between wild-type residues when truncated to Alanine (or Glycine).
 Mapped directly onto the native WT geometry.
   * **MT Epistasis:** Visualizes epistatic interactions between highest-scoring mutant pairs, utilizing dynamically generated structural layers to resolve overlapping geometry.
 * **Select Pairs By:** Determines the metric used to filter and sort interactions (either the raw Epistasis ΔΔΔG score, or the total Double Mutant Stability score).
 * **Display Priority:** Determines which interactions to keep when the "Max Interactions" cap is hit.
-You can prioritize by High score, Low score, or Magnitude.
+You can prioritize by High score (highest predicted stability change), Low score, or Magnitude (absolute value of stability change).
 * **Global Filters:** Quickly exclude specific mutations from the visualization (e.g., No WT Cys, No Mut Pro) to clean up the display.
 * **Score Selection (Additive Base):** Select which raw additive score to use as the base metric (Dual-view, WT LoRA, or MT LoRA). *Note: Dual-view is required for epistasis.
 If you skipped the MT pass during inference, only WT LoRA predictions will be available.*